Who’s favorite side dish is mashed potatoes?! Me me me!! Belle Belle Belle!! We love mashed potatoes, the ultimate comfort food.

 You can use a potato masher, or a hand mixer… or even a stand mixer if you choose!
 Begin mashing.
 I typically use my hand mixer.

-Now add the milk (and heavy cream if using).
+Now add warmed milk (and heavy cream if using).
 Start by incorporating a little at a time until you have the consistency you want.

 Then salt and pepper to taste.
-If you heavily salted the boiling water, it shouldn’t take much salt to get them the way you like them.
+If you heavily salted the boiling water then it shouldn’t take much salt to get em the way you want.

 Topped with pan-gravy…